jsarnowski96/pysql-console/README.md

 <br />

 ## CLI's interactive mode:
-Commands allowing user to provide the additional parameters treats them only as optional - in case of not providing any of the specified parameters or just a part of them, these commands have implemented user interactive mode for providing the missing data required for performing their basic task and as a way of handling exceptions.
+Commands with implemented interactive mode allows user to provide the additional parameters "on the run" - in case of not providing any of the specified parameters or just a part of them.
 For example:
 ```
 js $ connect localhost
 Database: test_db